lgsvl/simulator/Docs/docs/controllable-plugins.md

 **Controllable Logic**

-Additionally you can place a C# script which will be compiled & bundled with prefab, as well as any additional Unity resources (shaders, materials, textures, etc...).
+Additionally place a C# script which will be compiled & bundled with prefab, as well as any additional Unity resources (shaders, materials, textures, etc...).
+This is required even for simple objects such as a Traffic Cone.

 Controllable scripts must inherit interface `IControllable` which allows controllables to receive API commands.
 In addition, it must implement all interface variables and methods.
 See the below code block from TrafficCone.cs: